alwaysanirudh/cf-docs/source/includes/_application.md

 | Partnership Shutdown                 |
 | Profile fees are due                 |

-## Update Bank Details
+## Bank Details

-This is Repayment/Disbursal bank account for the loan application.
+This API can be used to Repayment/Disbursal bank account for the loan application.

 > Request: